-In June of 2018, Carla Qualtrough, the Canadian Minister of Sport and Persons with Disabilities, proposed the Accessible Canada Act (ACA) to Parliament.
-Prior to the proposal, Canada’s Office for Disabilities performed a consultation campaign to solicit feedback from the public on what the accessibility law should include.
+In June 2018, Carla Qualtrough, the Canadian Minister of Sport and Persons with Disabilities, proposed the ACA to Parliament.
+Before the proposal, the Government consulted with the public to solicit feedback on what the accessibility law should include.

 Proposing an Accessibility Framework for All of Canada

-The Accessible Canada Act aims to prevent barriers to federal jurisdiction across Canada.
+The ACA aims to prevent barriers to federal jurisdiction across Canada.
 Canada’s provinces and territories have some of the most progressive accessibility laws in the world, including the Accessibility for Ontarians with Disabilities Act (AODA).
-However, up until now, Canada has not had any country-wide accessibility legislation.
+However, until the ACA was passed, Canada had no country-wide accessibility legislation.

-The bill proposes a framework for developing, implementing, and enforcing accessibility standards starting in priority areas.
+The legislation establishes a framework for developing, implementing, and enforcing accessibility standards starting in seven priority areas.
 Those priority areas include:

 The Accessible Canada Act Covers All Canadian Federal Organizations

-The big question is, to what exactly does the Accessible Canada Act apply?
-The simple answer is that it applies to any federal organization or any private organization that is under federal jurisdiction such as banking, telecommunication, and transportation.
+The ACA applies to any federal or private organization under federal jurisdiction, such as banking, telecommunication, and transportation.